 - Line a 9x5" loaf pan with parchment paper.
 Scrape the dough from the blender and press into the pan.

 - Press the chocolate chunks (or chips) in the bar, spaced apart.

-- Put in the fridge for at least 30 minutes.
-Once set, take them out of the fridge and cut lengthwise into 6 bars.
+- Put in the freezer for about 10 minutes or until set.
+Then take them out of the freezer and cut lengthwise into 6 bars.